amamenko/auto-mashup/README.md

 [Multiple mashups](https://www.youtube.com/results?search_query=good+4+u+misery+business+mashup) of
 the two songs can be be found online.
 This is not an isolated incident - many songs across multiple genres and decades sound similar or can be manipulated to sound similar - although perhaps not due to directly lifting elements from other musical works.

+Notable mashup artists including [Neil Cicierega](https://en.wikipedia.org/wiki/Neil_Cicierega) and [Girl Talk](https://en.wikipedia.org/wiki/Girl_Talk_(musician)) have released entire mashup albums such as [Mouth Sounds](https://en.wikipedia.org/wiki/Mouth_Sounds) and [Feed the Animals](https://en.wikipedia.org/wiki/Feed_the_Animals), respectively.
+Platforms such as [Tik Tok](https://www.tiktok.com/) and [YouTube](https://www.youtube.com/) have no dearth of mashup material - such creations have clearly become exceedingly popular.
+The question is - with the formulaic concepts and techniques involved in creating a musical mashup, can mashup-creation be automated?

 ## Functionality